apudasm10/made-template-fau/project/project-plan.md

 <!-- List of work packages ordered sequentially, each pointing to an issue with more details. -->

-1. Data collection and Pre-processing
+1. Dataset selection
+2. Building an automated data pipeline
-2. Exploratory Data Analysis (EDA) and Feature Engineering
+3. Exploratory Data Analysis (EDA) and Feature Engineering
-3. Statistical Modeling and Hyperparameter Tuning
+4. Statistical Modeling and Hyperparameter Tuning
-4. Model Evaluation: preformance, interpretation, and insights
+5. Model Evaluation: preformance, interpretation, and insights
-5. Reporting on findings
+6. Reporting on findings